Andreas-bersgtedt/FabricCloudODS_Demo/README.md

 ## The Solution

-With the above requirements in mind the data solutions architecture team is considering Microsoft Azure’s PaaS offering combined with Microsoft Fabric as this meets all 6 requirements and supports the vision of global operations and data services.
+With the above requirements in mind the data solutions architecture team is considering Microsoft Azure’s PaaS offering combined with Microsoft Fabric as this meets all 6 requirements and supports the vision of both global operations and data services.

 ![Fabric Cloud ODS Architecture](/images/image-2.png)